jmaibaum/rust-webapp-container/README.md

 # Remove container

-If creating a container doesn't work, because podman complains that there is already a container using that name, and then trying to remove said container
+If creating a container doesn't work, because podman complains that there exists a container with the same name, and then trying to remove said container using:
-using:

     $ podman rm <container-name>